CFO Wiki

 Every dollar spent should be evaluated on its marginal return across the entire system, not just within a channel.

 Example – A DTC Facebook Ad: It drives a sale on your site (direct ROI).
 It also increases brand awareness, which may drive incremental search volume on Amazon and in-store purchases at retail (indirect lift).
+A balanced cpg marketing strategy is essential for CPG brands, ensuring effective budget allocation across digital and traditional channels to maximize reach and ROI.

 Example – A Retail Endcap Promotion: It drives in-store sales.
 It also exposes new customers to the brand, who may later subscribe on your website.
+Building customer loyalty through consistent brand experiences and strong retail relationships is crucial for ensuring repeat purchases and maintaining market competitiveness.

 The Model: Develop estimates for “cross-channel lift.”
 Allocate a portion of marketing spend to “Brand” (unallocated) and a portion to “Performance” (channel-specific).
 Use promo codes and trackback URLs to measure cross-channel impact where possible.